TamaraAndrea85/Project4-Backend/README.md

 <h3 align="center">My Hair Blog</h3>

   <p align="center">
-   A MERN stack social media app for posting and sharing ideas, experiences, and reviews of natural hair/products.
+   A MERN stack social media app for posting and sharing ideas, experiences, and reviews as it pertains to natural/curly hair and natual/curly hair products.
     <br />
     <a href="https://github.com/TamaraAndrea85/Project4-Backend"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://social-meal-dia.herokuapp.com/">View Demo</a>
+    <a href="https://project4-myblog.herokuapp.com/">View Demo</a>
     ·
     <a href="https://github.com/TamaraAndrea85/Project4-Backend/issues">Report Bug</a>
     ·